 The only exceptions are if you purchased a Thalys or NTV-Italo print at home e-ticket.
 Those pdf’s are sent in separate emails and can’t be retrieved online at this time.

 If you request to have your train ticket reprinted at a station ticket window, there may be a local service fee.

 I bought a print at home e-ticket but now don’t have access to a printer to print it.
 What should I do?

 Only French e-tickets for a trip originating from France can be printed at the train station using a self-service kiosk.
 You would then use the e-ticket confirmation number indicated on your Rail Europe invoice to retrieve your ticket.

-If you’re traveling on Eurostar your ticket may be printed at the station, but a fee may be charged.
+If you’re traveling on Eurostar, your ticket may be printed at the Eurostar desk at the station of departure, but a fee may be charged.

 Other types of print at home e-tickets cannot be printed at the station.
 Your best bet is to find an internet cafe or self-service print shop where you can go online and print your e-ticket.